BassmaHassan/Chat_Bot/README.md

 The repo contains 2 notebooks:

-- `Chatbot` - a notebook updated made with Google Colaboratory.
+- `ChatBot` - a notebook updated made with Google Colaboratory.

-- `Chatbot_api` - a notebook updated and api-integrated made with Google Colaboratory.
+- `ChatBot_api` - a notebook updated and api-integrated made with Google Colaboratory.

 ## Files: